-Always follow instructions prescribed by the cleaner manufacturer.
+- Read the instructions prescribed by the cleaner manufacturer.

-Apply the vinyl siding cleaning solution with a soft-bristle cleaning brush, scrubbing the full length of each lap (the long boards that overlap each other).
+- Apply the vinyl siding cleaning solution with a soft-bristle cleaning brush, scrubbing the full length of each lap (the long boards that overlap each other).

-Use your garden hose to rinse off any residue on each section before it dries.
+- Use your garden hose to rinse off any residue on each section before it dries.

-How to pressure washer / power wash siding
+How to power wash siding

-Use caution when using a pressure washer around doors, windows, and plumbing connections.
+- Use caution when using a pressure washer around doors, windows, and plumbing connections.

-What not to do
+What Not to Do

-To avoid damaging the siding’s surface, do not use highly-abrasive scrubbers, steel wool, paint remover, straight chlorine bleach, paint thinner, spot removers, or liquid grease remover.
+- Avoid highly abrasive scrubbers, steel wool, paint remover, straight chlorine bleach, paint thinner, spot removers, or liquid grease remover.

 How Often Should I Clean My Siding?

 To keep the exterior of your home looking its best and to give it many years of trouble-free protection, we recommend cleaning your vinyl siding once a year.